 The Complaints Committee judges complaints relating to potential breaches of the Editors’ Code and decides on what a newspaper or magazine should do if the Code has been breached, including whether or not to find that publication of a correction or critical ruling is needed to remedy a breach of the Code, and where this should appear.
 The Committee has 12 members including Chairman Lord Edward Faulks, who is the Committee's Chair.
 The majority of the members are independent and have no connections with the newspaper and magazine industry.
 The others have recent senior experience in the newspaper or magazine industries but are not currently serving editors.

 Lord Faulks has a long career as a barrister specialising in claims arising from the Human Rights Act, professional and clinical negligence, personal injury, education, police claims and public law.
-He became a QC in 1996.
+He became a KC in 1996.
 He was appointed to the House of Lords in 2010 and served as Justice Minister from 2013-2016.
 He now sits as an unaffiliated peer.

 Andy Brennan was a Deputy Director in the National Crime Agency and prior to this, a senior police officer in the West Yorkshire Police where he held positions as the Head of the Homicide and Major Enquiry Teams and Head of Professional Standards and Counter Corruption Unit.
 He was awarded the Queens Police Medal for services to policing and the public in 2012.